by Dr. Lawrence Wilson

 4. If you cannot afford a sauna, then at least use a red heat lamp daily on your abdomen and back.
 Click here to read about single lamp therapy.

-energy and other beneficial frequencies.
+healing energy and other beneficial frequencies.

 If you already own a traditional sauna or a far infrared sauna and wish to convert it by adding the infrared heat lamps, this can be done in most cases.
 There are a few requirements and a few cautions.